The Moon Is Down (film): Reception

 Bosley Crowther, the film reviewer for The New York Times, gave The Moon Is Down a mixed verdict.
 He lauded screenwriter Nunnally Johnson for creating a "clear and incisive screen version" of the book, resulting in "a picture which is the finest on captured Norway yet and a powerful expression of faith in the enduring qualities of a people whose hearts are strong."
 He also praised "Irving Pichel's superlative direction and a generally excellent cast".
 However, Crowther also observed that "the intellectual nature of this picture—its very clear and dispassionate reasoning—drain it of much of the emotion that one expects in such a story at this time."

+It was named one of the 10 best films of the year by the National Board of Review.